yenvanio/UOIT-Year-3-Notes/Semester 1/Microprocessors & Computer Architechture.md

 A is executing when time slice expires, SCHEDULER is entered and registers are saved

-OS then selects B, restors its values and return-from-interrupt to resume B
+OS then selects B, restores its values and return-from-interrupt to resume B

 ^ That was a switch ^